 Help protect your business, employees, and customers from a potential wrench in the gears with industry-leading criminal background checks.
-Each criminal report adheres to applicable FCRA regulations while scouring national and state-level criminal databases, including the FBI’s Most Wanted, the National Sex Offender Public Registry, and Customs and Border Protection.
+Each criminal report adheres to applicable FCRA regulations while scouring national and state-level criminal databases, including the FBI’s Most Wanted and the National Sex Offender Public Registry.
 With in-depth review of arrest records, warrants, and court proceedings, you can rest easier knowing that you used compliant background checks toward to help drive a reduction of the risk of dangerous hires.

 ShareAble for Hires provides simple, straightforward pricing, with no subscription requirements or sign-up fees.
 This is ideal for hiring managers who don’t need to screen hundreds of applicants every year.
 You pay only for the background checks you need, when you need them.

 While you can’t protect your business from every potential threat, you can help reduce the risk of consumer reporting lawsuits with FCRA-compliant background screening.
 Protect your business and keep your well-oiled machine running smoothly with ShareAble for Hires.
 Learn more and start screening today.